-Is it possible for investment firms to qualify as a systematic internaliser in instruments that are not traded on a trading venue (non-TOTV instruments)?
+Is it possible for investment firms to qualify as a systematic internaliser under the mandatory regime in instruments that are not traded on a trading venue (non-TOTV instruments)?
 If yes, are systematic internalisers in non-TOTV instruments subject to the quoting obligations under Articles 14-18 of MiFIR?